Rosh3639/Soundcloud/README.md

 # Soundcloud
-A soundcloud player built using vanilla javascript
+A soundcloud music player built using vanilla javascript